 The Centers for Disease Control and Prevention (CDC) have approved and recommended updated bivalent COVID-19 vaccines from Pfizer and Moderna.
 These vaccine boosters protect against the original strain of COVID-19 and the Omicron variant, which is currently spreading in the United States.

-Erica S. Shenoy, MD, PhD, a Mass General Brigham infectious diseases doctor, answers patients’ common questions about the bivalent COVID-19 booster.
+Erica S. Shenoy, MD, PhD, medical director of infection control for Mass General Brigham and an infectious diseases physician at Massachusetts General Hospital, answers patients’ common questions about the bivalent COVID-19 booster.

-Shenoy: Bivalent vaccines protect against two different viruses or two strains of the same virus.
-In this case, the updated COVID-19 boosters target the original COVID-19 strain and the newer Omicron variants (Omicron BA.4 and BA.5).
-They better protect you from the type of COVID that is currently spreading than the original booster (also called the monovalent booster).
+Shenoy: Bivalent vaccines were developed to protect against two different viruses or two strains of the same virus.
+In this case, the updated COVID-19 boosters target the original COVID-19 strain and two Omicron variants (Omicron BA.4 and BA.5).

 Shenoy: If you’re age 5 and older, you can receive the new bivalent booster if: